-The Criminal Investigation Division (CID) is comprised of investigators working to solve crimes in various units: Persons and Property, Special Victims, Human Trafficking, Special Operations (Narcotics), and the Violent Crimes/ Gang Unit.
+The Criminal Investigation Division (CID) is comprised of investigators working to solve crimes in various units: Major Crimes, Operations Detectives, and Special Victims.
 Each unit has a sergeant who is in charge of several detectives.
 The division has one lieutenant and one captain, Lt.
 Nick Wright and Capt.
 Mark Rascoe, who are responsible for the entire division.
+CID also has a Victims/ Witness Assistance Unit staffed by two civilians and several volunteers who work to help victims or witnesses with their various needs.

 Special Victims Unit: